My Approach to Helping

 As a Licensed Professional Counselor, I offer individual and couple sessions, working with all sexual orientations and relationship configurations.
 I also work as adjunct professor at Naropa University where I enjoy staying connected with the therapeutic community, students in-training, and cutting-edge therapeutic modalities.

-Sign up for the newsletter for a monthly blog and group opportunities.
+Sign up on my website for the newsletter for a monthly blog and group opportunities.

 My View on the Purpose of Psychotherapy

 Many of us need support in learning how to practice healthy relationship skills, such as communicating complicated emotions and enjoying our sexuality.
 While the adults in our lives did the best they could with what they have, it was often not enough to prepare each of us for real life.
-Psychotherapy is a process of learning the blueprints that we come from and laying foundations for the blueprints that provide us with a deeper life satisfaction.
+Psychotherapy will help you understand your origin story and the relationship styles you learned.
+Then, we can lay the foundations to bring you to a deeper satisfaction with your important relationships.

 What I Say to People Concerned about the Therapy Process

 We all experience overwhelming emotions - our bodies are wired for pain just as we are wired for pleasure.
-Allowing ourselves to feel the painful emotions creates space for all the wonderful emotions that we long to feel.
-In session, we encourage clients to maintain connection with what they are feeling as we guide them to practice self-resourcing and emotional regulation skills.
-As our work together progresses, clients find that they have a higher tolerance for feeling the hard stuff and a higher capacity to experience joy and pleasure.
+Allowing ourselves to feel difficult emotions creates space for all the wonderful emotions that we long to feel.
+In session, we guide you and your partner to access your personal resources, to stay present with yourselves and each other, and to effectively work through your most challenging moments.
+As our work together progresses, you will find that you have a higher tolerance for feeling the hard stuff and a higher capacity to experience joy and pleasure.